Aligning Text, Images, and 3D Structure Token-by-Token: Conclusion Limitations

 \section{Conclusion \& Limitations}

-We introduce \llm3, a autoregressive model that aligns structured 3D with language and vision to support a broad range of 3D visual tasks.
-Our empirical “cookbook”, based on training \textbf{307 models}, outlines effective design choices, and we demonstrate how our 3D modality scales to complex shape encodings.
+We introduce \llm3, a autoregressive model that aligns structured 3D with language and vision to support a broad range of 3D tasks.
+Our empirical “cookbook”, based on training \textbf{307 models}, outlines effective design choices, including for tokenizing 3D scene attributes and complex 3D shapes.
 We will release code and data.

-\myparit{Limitations:} We cover limitations through scaling behavior, qualitative and quantitative results.
+We cover limitations through scaling behavior, qualitative and quantitative results.
 A key challenge is the limited availability of 3D data.
-While we show that strong performance and within-domain generalization can be achieved with relatively modest training samples, achieving cross-domain generalization demands larger datasets, which are not readily available in 3D domains.
-A promising direction is extending \llm3 to handle mixed training data when 3D is not always available as a paired modality.
-This could enable generalization to new domains, even in the absence of 3D information.
+We show that strong performance and within-domain generalization can be achieved with relatively modest training data, but achieving cross-domain generalization demands larger datasets not readily available.
+A promising direction is extending \llm3 to handle mixed training data, enabling generalization to new domains even when 3D data is not always available as a paired modality.